openworm/openworm_docs/projects.rst

 More detailed information is available on the :ref:`Geppetto project page <geppetto-project>`.

+**Model Validation & Optimization engine**

+In order to know that we are making meaningful scientific progress, we need to validate the model using information from real worms.
+The movement validation project is working with an existing database of worm movement to make the critical comparisons.

+The Optimization engine uses optimization techniques like genetic algorithms to help fill gaps in our knowledge of the electrophysiology of *C. elegans* muscle cells and neurons.

+More detailed information is available on the :ref:`Model validation project page <model-validation>`.

 **Data Collection and Representation**

 A lot of data about *c. elegans* is integrated into the model.
 In this project, we work on what forms we should put these data in to best leverage them for building the model.

 More detailed information is available on the :ref:`Data representation project page <data-rep>`.

-**Model Validation & Optimization engine**

-The Optimization Engine uses optimization techniques like genetic algorithms to help fill gaps in our knowledge of the electrophysiology of *C. elegans* muscle cells and neurons.
-Check out the code on the GitHub repository.

-More detailed information is available on the :ref:`Model validation project page <model-validation>`.

 **Community Outreach**